mmercore/MistralOnTweets/README.md

+Unfortunately doesn't work anymore due to the sunsetting of nitter. :(

 # MistralOnTweets

 This is a cool experiment on the interaction of weeb scrapping and LLMs.
 It implements CoVe ([arXiv:2309.11495](https://arxiv.org/abs/2309.11495)) to reduce hallucinations.
 I have made it both as a curiosity and as a CTF tool.